surfscape/gamevortex/README.md

-# GameVortex
+# GameVortex (deprecated)

-> **Warning**: GameVortex is on an hiatus, please do not send issues and/or PRs, thank you.
+> [!WARNING]
+> GameVortex is marked as end-of-life and will not receive support of any manner going foward!

 Your nostalgic, Neocities inspired, flash games portal!